RPA in Manufacturing - All You Need to Know

 - Easy integration - RPA systems are flexible enough to be integrated into existing systems allowing the seamless digital transformation of data from other connected systems.
 With no coding required, they are easy to implement and need no big changeover.

 Want to automate repetitive manual tasks?
 Check our Nanonets workflow-based document processing software.
 Extract data from invoices, identity cards, or any document on autopilot!

 Limitations of RPA in Manufacturing

-- Expensive - Use of RPA means extra investment in technology and with it, required training costs.
+- Expensive - The use of RPA means extra investment in technology and, with it, required training costs.
 Depending on the processes, the relevant personnel has to be taught to deploy RPA to perform effectively in their absence.
-Hence for RPA to be successful the manufacturer needs to consider substantial technology and training investment before reaping the benefits, which may not be suitable for every company.
+Hence for RPA to be successful, the manufacturer needs to consider substantial technology and training investment before reaping the benefits, which may not be suitable for every company.

 - Limited suitability - RPA is designed to suit rule-based tasks and processes that have no variation.
 Suitable for repetitive tasks, RPA may not suit tasks that need to be changed or are complex and need human intervention.

 - Inflexible - Most of the RPA solutions in manufacturing are custom-made depending on business requirements.
 Hence, any changes to the rule-based processes may not be accommodated, leading to unnecessary maintenance costs.

 - Increased risk - RPA bots cannot replace human ingenuity.
 They cannot spot errors or problems as humans can.
 If there is anything wrong with the data, they might ignore or process it incorrectly, increasing risk and delays in the process.

 Want to use robotic process automation?
 Check out Nanonets workflow-based document processing software.
 No code.
 No hassle platform.

 Use Cases for RPA in Manufacturing